build-trust/ockam/tools/scripts/release/README.md

 ## Crate Publish

 Crates are published to `crates.io` using [cargo-release](https://github.com/crate-ci/cargo-release) right after bump.
 Only crates that have been updated (comparing `git diff` with last git tag) are published.
 Crates can also be excluded from being published using the `EXCLUDE_CRATES` variable, to exclude crates, we can optionally specify crates that are to be excluded `EXCLUDE_CRATES="signature_core ockam_core"`, where `signature_core` and `ockam_core` are excluded.
+Publish script can also be rerun after a recent fail, recently successfully published crates will automatically be detected and excluded.
+To indicate a script rerun we set the `RECENT_FAILURE` env to a `true`.

+`RECENT_FAILURE="true"`.

 To publish crates
 ```bash